What is the difference between critical illness insurance and medical insurance?

 Reminders

-Understand the definitions
+Understand the types and definitions of covered critical illnesses

-• The policy terms contain specific descriptions of the medical conditions of critical illnesses, such as cancer and cardiomyopathy.
+- The policy terms contain specific descriptions of the medical conditions of critical illnesses, such as cancer and cardiomyopathy.
 Read the relevant terms and conditions carefully to determine whether the coverage suits your personal needs.

-• If you have purchased a participating policy, be aware that the cash value may comprise non-guaranteed dividends or bonuses, which will be affected by the insurers’ investment strategy and performance, claim experience, operational expenses, etc. The final payout may be higher or lower than the projected payout illustrated in the benefits illustration.
+- If you have purchased a participating policy, be aware that the cash value may comprise non-guaranteed dividends or bonuses, which will be affected by the insurers’ investment strategy and performance, claim experience, operational expenses, etc. The final payout may be higher or lower than the projected payout illustrated in the benefits illustration.
 Refer to the Understanding a Participating Policy webpage on the Insurance Authority website to learn more about how to choose a participating policy and points to note when interpreting fulfilment ratio and benefits illustrations.

-• Your health condition and history are critical information for a fair and reasonable underwriting process.
-Disclose them to the insurer actively and honestly, or the insurer may reject your claim or even declare your policy invalid on the ground of non-disclosure of material facts.
+- Disclose actively and honestly your health condition and history, which are critical information for a fair and reasonable underwriting process.
+Bear in mind that the insurer may reject your claim or even declare your policy invalid on the ground of non-disclosure of material facts if you fail to honestly disclose your health condition and history.

-• Some insurers may request that you undergo a medical examination to confirm what you have disclosed.
+- If you are in doubt as to whether a fact should be declared, it is advisable to disclose it and clarify with your insurer for further consideration.
+Some insurers may request that you undergo a medical examination to confirm what you have disclosed.
 Bear in mind that the insurer may reject your claim or even declare your policy invalid on the ground of non-disclosure of material facts if you fail to disclose your health condition and history honestly.